leon4rd/test/README.md

-## Did you hear about the runner who was criticized?
-He just took it in stride
+## Is there a hole in your shoe?
+No… Then how’d you get your foot in it?